ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## replicated_can_become_leader

-If true, Replicated tables replicas on this node will try to acquire leadership.
+If true, replicated tables replicas on this node will try to acquire leadership.

 Possible values: